tastyigniter/docs/customize/markup-guide.md

 ## Introduction

-TastyIgniter adds a number of directives and variables to the [Blade template engine](https://laravel.com/docs/blade).
+TastyIgniter adds a number of directives and variables to the <a href="https://laravel.com/docs/blade" targer="_blank">Blade template engine</a>.

 ## Variables